-Though the exact algorithm used to calculate your credit score is proprietary, we do know the five major factors that influence your FICO score7 regardless of which model is used:
+Though the exact algorithm used to calculate your credit score is proprietary, there are five major factors that influence your FICO score7 regardless of which model is used:

 - Payment history (35%): The most important factor in determining your credit score is your payment history.
 Missing just one payment can negatively affect your score, while always paying your bills on time will boost your score higher.